Reinforcement Learning Based Quantum Circuit Optimization via ZX-Calculus: RL-ZX Based Quantum Circuit Optimization

 \subsection{RL Agent: Structure and Learning Process}

-The schematic representation of the training process is depicted in FIG. \ref{fig:rlschema}.
+The schematic representation of the training process is depicted in Figure \ref{fig:rlschema}.
 Each training episode involves the generation of a random circuit, which is then transformed into a graph-like diagram.
-The decision-making process at each step involves the selection of an action from the available choices, based on the diagram’s state.
-Following the execution of an action, the circuit is extracted from the modified diagram, and rewards are allocated based on the total number of gates obtained.
+At each step, the agent selects an action from the available choices, based on the diagram’s state.
+After the action is applied, the circuit is extracted from the modified diagram, and rewards are allocated based on the total number of gates obtained.
 The training utilizes the PPO algorithm, with both $\pi (a|s)$ and $V(s)$ networks incorporating GATv2 layers.
-It should be noted that the complexity of this methodology can be increased if desired.
-For example, the {\fontfamily{cmtt}\selectfont basic\_optimization} algorithm could be applied before and/or after the main simplification to remove trivial gate identities.
-This addition, however, results in a more resource-intensive training phase.

-The action space is restricted to local complementation (Eq.\ref{eq:lcomp-simp}), pivoting (Eq.\ref{eq:piv-simp} and Eq.\ref{eq:piv-boundary}), and identity (\textbf{\textit{id}}) rules only, with an additional action that the agent can select to terminate the episode (\textit{stop}).
-With these ZX-rules, the agent has the same toolkit as the {\fontfamily{cmtt}\selectfont full\_reduce} algorithm (for Clifford circuits), thus ensuring a fair competition between both approaches.
-For non-Clifford circuits, further rules (Eq.\ref{phase-gadgets}, Eq.\ref{pivot-simp-gadget}, and Eq.\ref{pivot-boundary-gadget}) need to be added.
-A detailed analysis of the architecture is required to effectively incorporate these types of rules.
+We apply both the {\fontfamily{cmtt}\selectfont basic\_optimization} and {\fontfamily{cmtt}\selectfont teleport\_reduce} algorithms before the agent starts acting on the circuit, which we laxly denominate as {\fontfamily{cmtt}\selectfont gate-based}.
+The former removes trivial gate identities, reducing the workload of the agent.
+The latter reduces the amount of T gates in the circuit, which are hard to simplify with the action set at the agent's disposal.\\ The action space is restricted to local complementation (\textbf{\textit{lc}}), pivoting (\textit{\textbf{p, p1, p2, p3}}), gadget fusion (\textbf{\textit{gf}}) and identity (\textbf{\textit{id}}) rules only, with an additional action that the agent can select to terminate the episode (\textit{STOP}).
+A detailed analysis of the architecture and methodology is required to effectively incorporate neighbour unfusion, as it is not guaranteed to preserve the \textit{gflow}.